4-H Exhibit Hall

 RULE 1: Participants do not need to be enrolled in 4-H

-RULE 2: Exhibits must be checked into the 4-H Exhibit Hall between 3-7 pm, or brought to the Extension office by 12:00 pm, on the Tuesday prior to fair opening.
+RULE 2: Exhibits must be checked in at the Extension Office in Ellsworth anytime during the month of August, with a deadline of 4 pm on Monday, August 25th.
+Exhibits can also be brought to the 4-H Exhibit Hall on the Blue Hill Fairgrounds at 12:00 pm on Tuesday, August 26th.
 Exhibit Card/Life Skills Card and Entry Forms must be completed and attached to the exhibit prior to check-in (these are available at the Extension Office).
-Exhibits must remain in the 4-H Exhibit Hall until 6 pm on Labor Day
+Exhibits must remain in the 4-H Exhibit Hall until 6 pm on Labor Day or forfeit the premiums.

-RULE 3: For public safety reasons, we will not accept Knives, Firearms, or any other item which could be considered a weapon as an exhibit.
+RULE 3: For public safety reasons, we will not accept Knives, Firearms, or any other item that could be considered a weapon as an exhibit.
 A poster, illustration, or model may be substituted.

 RULE 4: UMaine Cooperative Extension/4-H and the Blue Hill Fair distinctly disclaim any liability for loss or damage to exhibits.
 We will afford the best protection possible for exhibits, but please be aware that there is no security in the 4-H Exhibit Hall.